Embracing a Human-Centered Future with AI in Mental Health

 For better or worse, systems require standardization to see progress.
 Data needs structure.
 Patterns need baselines.
 Without some shared grammar, machines can’t tell whether something is improving, stagnating, or quietly falling apart.
 The problem is that no two humans are standard.

 Every learner carries a different story.
-Each has different fears, and different ways of expressing confusion or curiosity.
+Each has different fears and different ways of expressing confusion or curiosity.
 Education forced us to confront this paradox early on: how do you measure growth without flattening the human being you’re meant to serve?
 Now that same paradox has arrived at my doorstep again, this time wearing the face of mental health.

 The world feels heavier than it did a decade ago.
 Job loss is a lived reality.
 Purpose, once braided tightly to work and identity, is unraveling for millions of people at once.
 Loneliness is so prevalent that it almost feels like a marketing buzzword.
 Mental health professionals are exhausted, overwhelmed, and too small a cavalry to ward off the scale of collective grief we’re carrying.

-So when I was recently asked to advise a startup building a therapist companion, I felt it in my soul.
-I didn't say it couldn't be done but I did pause.
-Because I know, as a mom of young men, that technology has already been intervening in our mental health for years, mostly in ways that were designed to hinder rather than help.
-By treating attention as "all we need" to extract dollars or data that by reducing us to personas that can be sold a bunch of meaningless stuff.
-By eroding our communities and personal meaning.
+As a mom of young men, I know that technology has already been intervening in our mental health for years, mostly in ways that were designed to hinder rather than help.
+By treating attention as "all we need" to extract dollars or data, we reduce ourselves to personas that can be sold a bunch of meaningless stuff.
+We erode our communities and personal meaning.
 We are already living inside the psychological consequences of poorly imagined systems.

 For me, the real question isn’t whether AI belongs anywhere near mental health.
+It’s whether we are brave enough to imagine it differently.

 A therapist companion should never diagnose.
 It should never prescribe.
 And it should certainly never pretend to be human.
-What it can do and what machines are uniquely capable of doing is noticing patterns over time.
+What it can do, and what machines are uniquely capable of doing, is noticing patterns over time.

+Just as Watson once traced learning trajectories, an AI companion could trace emotional ones, acting as a witness and repository of remembrance.
 The AI shouldn't be asking “Are you normal?” but helping the therapist consider whether you are changing.
-Instead of focusing on the binary of “Are you healthy?” what if it prompted the therapist to consider if you are moving toward yourself, or away.
+Instead of focusing on the binary of “Are you healthy?” what if it prompted the therapist to consider if you are moving toward yourself or away?

 Mental health is rhythmic, cyclical, contextual, and it is never static.
 It is rare for a human to break all at once.
-We usually drift, constrict and lose color slowly - then all at once.
+We usually drift, constrict, and lose color slowly—then all at once.
 Machines could, when designed with care, notice those shifts long before a crisis erupts.
 They could hold memory without fatigue.
 They could see subtle changes in language, tone, cadence, and imagination that even the most attentive human might miss.

 Instead of diagnosis, it’s pattern recognition in service of care.
 The model we actually need doesn't compare people to population averages.
-It actually compares a person to themselves, over time.
+It compares a person to themselves, over time.
 It asks whether curiosity is returning or receding and whether language is growing more spacious or more brittle.
-And importantly whether the future is being spoken about at all.
+And importantly, whether the future is being spoken about at all.

 In education, we learned that the system didn’t need to know what a “good student” was.
 It needed to know whether this student was moving forward on their path.
 Mental health deserves the same dignity.